 Andrew Lynch Will Handle Dekalb County Criminal Appeals with Care and Experience

-The law office of Andrew R. Lynch, P.C. is a trial focused law firm In some cases the courts get it wrong.
+The Lynch Law Group, P.C. is a trial focused law firm.
+In some cases the courts get it wrong.
 When the Judge makes a mistake you have a right to challenge the court through an appeal.
 Our office has experience handling criminal cases in both the Supreme Court of Georgia and Georgia’s Court of Appeals.

 Motion for New Trial